percona/k8spxc-docs/docs/operator.md

 ### `haproxy.exposeReplicas.onlyReaders`

-setting it to `true` excludes current MySQL primary instance (writer) from the list of Pods, to which `haproxy-replicas` Service directs connections, leaving only the reader instances.
+Setting it to `true` excludes current MySQL primary instance (writer) from the list of Pods, to which `haproxy-replicas` Service directs connections, leaving only the reader instances.

 | Value type  | Example    |
 | ----------- | ---------- |